Flutter localization and internationalization i18n with examples

 Click Download in the top menu and choose Flutter (.arb) from the File format dropdown:

-Be sure not to pick Flutter SDK because this feature relates to OTA, which I’ll briefly explain soon.
+Avoid picking Flutter SDK as it relates to OTA, which we’ll briefly discuss soon.

 Now pick one or more languages to include in the download bundle.
 Since I have only amended the French translations, I’ll choose one language: